Nurture · Never let a client go cold

 The check-in is already drafted

-The follow-up to-do arrives with a draft written from the real history on their timeline — not “just checking in” boilerplate.
+The follow-up to-do arrives with a draft written from the real history on their timeline — and timed by the durable facts you've approved, like “daughter starts kindergarten in September,” so the message lands before the moment, never after it.

 03